satoshiware/microbank/scripts/readme.md

 	Scipts to setup and operate a new microcurrency during the distribution period.

 bitcoin_node.sh
-	Installs a bitcoin node
+	Installs a Full Indexed Bitcoin Node.

-bitnode.sh
-	Command line utility to simplify the interface with the Bitcoin node.
+	Be sure to forward the P2P port 8333 on the router to this Virtual Machine JSON RPC Authentication:
+        user: satoshi
+        pass: satoshi

 lightning_node.sh
 	Installs a lightning node